levy5307/ClickHouse-Docker/README.md

 ### Pack

-You can package the compiled code with the following command:
+Package the compiled code with the following commands:

 ```
 cd build